-The proposed Buena Vista Dog Park is a public-private partnership between the city of Buena Vista, VA and the Rockbridge Animal Alliance (RAA).
+The proposed Buena Vista Dog Park is a public-private partnership between the city of Buena Vista, VA and an offshoot of Rockbridge Animal Alliance (RAA): Friends of BV Dog Park.
 The project manager is Molly McCluer, in cooperation with a working group of committed volunteers.
 Its purpose is to serve friendly dogs and their owners, whether residents of the region or travelers looking for a place to take a break and run their dogs.
 Want to know more?
-Check out Buena Vista Dog Park: Frequently Asked Questions
+See bvdogpark.org or Buena Vista Dog Park: Frequently Asked Questions

 The Case for a Dog Park